williamqwu/VG101-SU20-Lab/Lab10 - Intro to C++/Lab 10 Worksheet.md

 ## Monetary Usage Problem

 As we know, here're RMB bills with values: 1, 5, 10, 20, 50, 100.
 Now, suppose you have enough amount for each kind of bill, when given a price, decide how many bills of each kind you should pay so that the total number of bills is minimized.
 Output the number of each bill you need to pay in the order 1, 5, 10, 20, 50, 100.

 ### Sample Input
 ```
 77
 ```

 ### Sample Output
 ```
 2 1 0 1 1 0
 ```

 ## C++ Simple string exercise

-Giving you one C++ string composed of letters(both uppercase and lowercase), find the maximum length of the palindrome some that the letters can compose of.
+Giving you one C++ string composed of letters(both uppercase and lowercase), find the maximum length of the palindrome string that these letters can compose of.

 Input:
 ```